 How to Replace a Fire Alarm

-should be tested monthly to ensure your home life safety system is working correctly and nothing needs replacing.
-In 2017, fires in homes where a fire alarm was not present accounted for 27% (8,100) of all dwelling fires.
-This highlights the importance of having working smoke and heat alarms for protecting your home.
+Alarms should be tested monthly to ensure your home life safety system is working correctly and nothing needs replacing.
+Recent statistics show that fires where a smoke alarm wasn’t present accounted for 24% of all dwelling fires (and 31% of fire-related fatalities).

-When replacing an old smoke or heat alarm with a new one, you must ensure that you are installing the correct replacement.
-We would suggest following British Standard recommendations, which covers specific guidance for fire alarm systems in all domestic properties.
+We would suggest following British Standard recommendations, which cover specific guidance for fire alarm systems in all domestic properties.
 It highlights the type of smoke or heat alarms that should be installed and the areas of your property to protect.

 Testing fire alarm diagram